 Then we can use docker buildx imagetools commands to check Manifests.

-Hire Java Programmers for secure java programming on your project.
+Hire Java Developers for secured programming on your project.
 Here Developers team explains about Multi-Arch Docker image, with the existing Docker hub image, and also how to enable experimental features.
 In the last, you learned about the builder and creating a custom image that supports multiple architectures.